rossprogram/rossprogram.github.io/index.md

 There are no plans to offer an on-line version of this math camp.

 **Ross Program in Asia.**
-The _Ross/Asia_ program had in-person sessions in China from 2016 through 2019.
-That math camp has been cancelled for 2022.
+The _Ross/Asia_ program had in-person sessions in China from 2016 through 2019.  <br>
+&nbsp; &nbsp; That math camp has been cancelled for 2022.

 # Introduction